Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Further sector-specific reports in past issues of EWC News (only in German):

-8. Czech Republic: New Labour Code and EWC work
+8. Czechia: New Labour Code and EWC work

 Czech Republic has been an EU member since 1st May 2004.
 With 10 m. inhabitants, the country is larger than Austria.
 Czechia has a long industrial tradition however many enterprises have been sold to foreign investors over the last few years.
 Today the subsidiaries of foreign groups are responsible for half of all industrial production, about a third of employment in industry and about 70% of exports.

-Trade union density is about 30%; a similar number of workers are covered by wage agreements.
+Trade union density is about 30%; a similar number of workers are covered by collective agreements.
 This means that the grey area of unregulated workplaces is substantially larger than in many Western European countries.
-The Czech trade union federation ČMKOS organizes about 600,000 members in 33 trade unions.
+The Czech trade union confederation ČMKOS organizes about 600,000 members in 33 federations.
 There are also smaller trade unions but they are relatively insignificant in comparison with ČMKOS.
-New labour laws, which came into effect in Czechia on 1st January 2007, have brought about some changes.
+A new labour code, which came into effect in Czechia on 1st January 2007, have brought about some changes.
 We have compiled some documents here which can help to understand Czech labour laws:

 The Czech model of workers' representation

-Czech Republic has only known trade union workers' representation, founded by just three people, since its transition to the market economy.
-To make a representation of interests for workers, in accordance with EU standards, possible for enterprises without trade union, a regulation concerning the founding of "works councils" was included in the labour laws of 2001.
-Accordingly a works council may be founded on request of a third of the staff, on the condition that there isn't any company trade union representation already.
-It is to be dissolved automatically if trade union representation is founded later on.
+Czech Republic has only known trade union workers' representation, founded by at least just three people, since its transition to the market economy.
+To make a workers' representation in accordance with EU standards possible for enterprises without trade union, a regulation concerning the founding of "works councils" was included in the labour code of 2001.
+Accordingly a works council may be founded on request of a third of the workforce, on the condition that there isn't any trade union representation in the company already.
+It is to be dissolved automatically if a trade union workers' representation is founded later on.
 This solution, now described as the "Czech Model", didn't exist in any other European country before.
-According to the law, works councils have fewer rights than trade union company representation.
-If an active works council operation develops in a company without a trade union, it can serve as an incentive for the transformation of the works council into company trade union representation.
+According to the law, works councils have fewer rights than a trade union representatives' committee.
+If an active works council operation develops in a company without a trade union, it can serve as an incentive for the transformation of the works council into a trade union representatives' committee.

 European Works Councils in Czechia